DataDog/hiring-engineers/answers.md

   * Do I need to get a new computer?
   * My wifi is going in and out, can you fix that?

-Today I'm indirectly responsible for 3 Windows desktops, 2 Windows, 4 MacBook Airs, 2 MacBook Pros, 3 Linksys routers, and 4 Netgear routers across 4 states in the US.
+Today I'm indirectly responsible for 3 Windows desktops, 2 Windows laptops, 4 MacBook Airs, 2 MacBook Pros, 3 Linksys routers, and 4 Netgear routers across 4 states in the US.
+My aforementioned family members believe in a heterogenous environment.

 I can envision a world where I have a dashboard and monitors set up on each of those devices, everyone's home network, and if possible a speed test on the ISP in everyone's city.
 With that, I could either predict when the phone calls were going to start, pre-emptively let them know there's an outage, or proactively alert myself when real issues are going on and get in front of it.

-Not a ton of business value or creativy outside of the Martin family, but a huge time savings that would deliver a great personal ROI.
+Not a ton of business value or creativy outside of team Martin and Drenner (in-laws), but a huge time savings that would deliver a great personal ROI.

 [Back to the top](#table-of-contents)